 Back in your Stripe dashboard tab, start by copying your Publishable key (starts with “pk_test_”), switching to your WP admin tab, and pasting it into the appropriate text box.

 Now do the same for the Secret key (starts with “sk_test_”).

-FInd Connection Status then click Click here to manage your API keys manually.
+Find Connection Status then click Manage API Keys Manually.
 You should see something very similar to this:

 You’ll need to highlight and delete all 4 Stripe API keys from your WP Simple Pay Pro settings.
 Once you have done that, click the Save Changes button.
 You should once again see the Connect with Stripe button and are free to connect to another Stripe Account.